-By tradition and by law, Congress recesses for the month of August.
-During the Senate's early years, members attempted to adjourn in the spring, before the summer's heat and oppressive humidity overwhelmed them and their small staff.
-When the Senate moved to its current chamber in 1859, senators were optimistic about its "modern" ventilation system, but they soon found the new system ineffective.
-Long sessions were plagued by hot and stormy weather.
-The 1920s brought "manufactured weather" to the Senate chamber, but even modern climate control could not cope with the hottest days, forcing 20th-century senators to escape the summer heat.
-In 1970, finally facing the reality of long sessions, Congress mandated a summer break as part of the Legislative Reorganization Act.
-Today, the August recess continues to be a regular feature of the Senate schedule--a chance for senators to spend time with family, meet with constituents in their home states, and catch up on summer reading.
+Each year, Congress recesses for the month of August.
+During the Senate's early years, senators typically convened a session in December and adjourned in the spring, before the summer heat overwhelmed them and their small staff.
+When the Senate moved to its current chamber in 1859, senators were optimistic about its "modern" ventilation system, but they found the new system ineffective.
+The 1920s brought "manufactured weather" to the Senate chamber, but even modern climate control could not cope with the hottest days, forcing 20th-century senators to find ways to escape the summer heat.
+By the mid-20th century, a more modern air conditioning system brought relief, but year-long sessions presented new problems.
+By the 1950s the job of a U.S. senator was a full-time, year-round job and there were very few breaks built into the legislative calendar.
+In 1963, for example, the Senate met from January to December without a break longer than a three-day weekend.
+Consequently, members of Congress sought a way to establish a summertime recess.
+In 1970, finally facing the reality of year-long sessions, Congress mandated a summer break as part of the Legislative Reorganization Act.
+Today, the August recess continues to be a regular feature of the Senate schedule, a chance for senators to spend time with family, meet with constituents in their home states, and catch up on summer reading.